arcus/Arcus_Labs_Orientation/project-template-updated.md

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**

-- Arcus delivered archival data will be found here.
+- Arcus delivered archival data, requested radiology images and study team generated data brought into Arcus will be found here.
-- Study team generated data brought into Arcus goes here.
 - This data is managed by Arcus, and should not be modified by the research team.

 **Raw** data is different depending on the type of research.
 Please select what type(s) of data you would like more information about, you can select both: